epogrebnyak/abacus/README.md

 A minimal, yet valid double-entry accounting system, provided as a Python package and a command line tool.

-Using `abacus` you can define a chart of accounts, create a general ledger, post entries and produce balance sheet and income statement at accounting period end.
+Using `abacus` you can define a chart of accounts, create a general ledger, post entries, close accounts at period end and produce trial balance, balance sheet and income statement.

 ## Documentation